-That’s not to say that an office owner couldn’t still save themselves thousands of dollars by taking out a loan to purchase used chairs, desks and computers.
 Rather than contributing to supply and demand, where fresh supplies are manufactured by distributors, a business owner could instead reduce their own global footprint by reducing their need to invest in brand new products.

 There are two main advantages to taking out a loan to cover the cost of used equipment – particularly the types that will be used for professional purposes.
 As mentioned above, the first relates to the cost of the equipment itself.
-In the majority (if not all) instances second hand property and assets may be far cheaper to buy when in a used, but functional, condition.
+In the majority (if not all) instances second hand property and assets can be far cheaper to buy when in a used, but functional, condition.

 Consider a tractor for example – a vehicle that can often carry a cost worth tens of thousands of dollars in Australia.
 When buying second hand, these vehicles can often be bought at a fraction of the cost when compared to brand new.
 In exchange for a few bumps and scratches, a business owner could still save themselves a large amount of money – and as a result, reduce the amount that they have to borrow from a lender.

-This isn’t the only advantage however, in fact the other one may be far more appealing to those that are environmentally-minded.
+This isn’t the only advantage however, in fact the other one can be far more appealing to those that are environmentally-minded.
 It relates to the ability to reduce the effect of production on the environment.
 For example, if a business owner was to purchase a new tractor, then they would also be paying for the production of that vehicle; from the steel used, right through to the type of fuel consumed.